 This is the best type of homerun.
 When three players are already on all bases and the batter manages a home run it is called a Grand Slam, meaning that all of the players manage to score giving the batting team a total of four points.

 In-field Home Run

 This is a very tricky home run to achieve.
 Usually, homeruns are guaranteed when the ball goes out of bounds and players can run freely.
-But if a player is fast enough there are no reason as to why he should not go for a homerun even if the ball is in play.
+But if a player is fast enough there is no reason as to why he should not go for a homerun even if the ball is in play.
 It is risky but it can pay off.
-So, believe your Baseball Clash players and tap the next base and hope they can make the sprint before the fielding team ball gets the ball to the home base
+So, believe in your Baseball Clash players and tap the next base and hope they can make the sprint before the fielding team ball gets the ball to the home base.

 Double & Triple Play

 These are tricky to do but awesome to pull off in Baseball Clash.
-When the batter is able to hit the ball, it is possible for the fielding team to eliminate ( tag) multiple runners before they reach the next base.
+When the batter is able to hit the ball, it is possible for the fielding team to eliminate (tag) multiple runners before they reach the next base.
 When you eliminate two or more players its called a double and a triple play.

 This is a high-risk play.
 When the opponents’ pitcher is still preparing to toss the ball, you can tell one of your runners to run to the next base without the pitcher noticing.

 You may have come across this expression while looking at Gibson's effect, "Power Liner".
 A liner, or a line-drive, is a batted ball that describes an almost straight line.

 When a batted ball is caught without hitting the ground (fly ball), runners (players already on bases), must return to the base they were starting from.
 This is called tagging up.
 Afterwards, they can still run to the next base.
 It is a risky move, but if the fly ball was caught deep in the out-field it might be worth, especially if the player is Alexander who increases his speed when he tags up.